cameronbraid/zeebe-exporter-source/README.md

   connectionTimeout: PT30S
 ```

-Then define a bean in your application context that implements ```java.util.function.Consumer<io.zeebe.exporter.source.hazelcast.HazelcastProtobufSource>```
+Then define a bean in your application context that implements ```io.zeebe.exporter.source.hazelcast.HazelcastProtobufSourceConnector```

 Hazelcast also requires you to manage the `sequence` number, see `postProcessListener` and `startPosition` below